AbirChoudhury-26/E-Commerce/README.md

 ![Shipping & User profile](<Screenshots/E-Comm-UserProfile& Shipping Address.PNG>)

 6. Shipping Page is further redirected to **Payment Page** Options.
+ It includes opton like Google Pay,Phone Pay etc.

+After all these steps an Order Summary Pagewith all the details filled are shown.

 ### Features Like Payment Gateway ,Discount etc. will be added..